raiane-oliveira/ignite-shop/README.md

 ## 💻 About

-An E-commerce application that connect to Stripe API to make purchases of shirts.
-Allows you to navigate between products, being redirect to the Stripe checkout page and it'll return a success page containing information about the purchase.
+An E-commerce application that connects to Stripe API to make purchases of shirts.
+Allows you to navigate between products, being redirected to the Stripe checkout page, which returns a success page containing information about the purchase.

-It uses Static-Site Generation and Server Side Rendering to improve performance.
+It uses Static-Site Generation and Server Side Rendering to improve performance and SEO.

 <img src="https://i.imgur.com/f1gPf4d.png" />

 This challenge was offered in Rocketseat's Ignite course.
+The responsiveness was developed using the mobile-first technique.

 ## 🪸 Features

-- [x] Listing of your profile with image, number of followers, name, and other information available through the GitHub API.
+- [x] List Stripe products.
+- [x] Add a product to the shopping cart.
-- [x] List and filter all issues in the repository with a short summary of its contents
+- [x] Get the page product with the possibility of buying it.
-- [x] Create a page to display a complete post (issue)
-- [x] List post's comments
+- [x] Successful page redirect if the user completes the purchase.

 ## 🛠 Tech Stack